 Established in 1985, the Friends of the ANU Classics Museum aim to promote the interests of the Museum and encourage interest in antiquity in the wider community.
-The Friends organise lectures on the culture of the ancient Greek and Roman worlds and its manifestations in our own world, and also raise funds to purchase items for the collection.
+The Friends organise public lectures on the culture of the ancient Greek and Roman worlds and its manifestations in our own world, and they host an annual dinner and organize ‘Happy Hours’ in the Classics Museum collection.
+They raise funds to support the aims and activities of the Classics Museum and its collection.

 How to become a Friend

 Simply complete the form (see link below) and forward it to the Treasurer at the address on the form, or just send your email address to firstname.lastname@example.org.

 By signing up, you will receive email advice of our forthcoming events.